 Prevention of VTE in pregnancy

-- Assessment of risk factors for VTE is usually made at booking, throughout pregnancy and in the postnatal period (see full guideline on NHSGGC StaffNet for details on risk factors).
+- Assessment of risk factors for VTE is usually made at booking, throughout pregnancy and in the postnatal period.
+For risk factor details see full GGC guideline.

-- Thrombophillia screen at booking should be considered in women with either:
+- An inherited thrombophillia screen at booking should be considered in women with either:

 - A family history of both VTE and thrombophillia or